-There are a dozen apps that do the same thing as yours1.
-To stand out, your users must to be delighted by your product – from icon to settings screen.
+There are a dozen apps that do the same thing as yours ((If there aren’t, you’re either crazy, or there will be soon.)).
+To stand out, your users must to be delighted by your product - from icon to settings screen.
 You get there by designing, aligning, and refining each screen, nook, and edge case.

 Most programmers act as if their ability to program prevents them from making something look good.
 This is bullshit.
 There are hundreds of counterexamples, ranging from Loren Brichter to Mike Rundle.
 You get good at design exactly the same way you get good at programming: you do it badly enough times to become mediocre, then you do it mediocrally until you become good.